EMR vs EHR : What are the Differences & Benefits?

 Quicker Access to Patient Information

 With the help of EMRs, healthcare providers can easily transfer the data of their patients from one department to another.
-When this is possible, doctors from different domains can get their patient’s history with other health issues easily which is very important.
+When this is possible, doctors from different specialties can get their patient’s history with other health issues easily, which is very important for providing comprehensive care.

-EMR helps medical organizations eliminate misunderstandings in doctors’ prescriptions and this is because the digital documents of the patient’s medical history are easily generated on the system.
+EMR helps medical organizations eliminate misunderstandings related to doctors’ prescriptions.
+This is because digital documents that contain a patient’s medical history are easily generated on the system.
 Besides this, doctors can also edit and sign the prescriptions online and store them for future requirements.

 Lower Administrative Costs

 EMRs have been beneficial in saving administrative costs for almost every healthcare provider.
-The hospitals that are using EMRs are able to reduce the costing that goes behind medical papers, extra staff for managing patients’ details, and much more.
+The hospitals that are using EMRs can reduce the costing that goes behind medical papers, extra staff for managing patients’ details, and much more.

 Great Speed of Orders Initiation